 My next door neighbor has several large marijuana plants growing in his backyard.
-I know smoking marijuana in my state is now legal, but is growing marijuana also legal?
-One concern I have is that my neighbor has no fence or screening, so you can see the plants from the road.
+I know smoking marijuana and other cannabis use in my state is now legal, but does that mean growing it also legal?
+One concern I have is that my neighbor has no fence or screening, so one can see the plants from the road.
 I do not want the plants to attract thieves or neighborhood children.
 You also can also smell the marijuana when it processed and dried, which I find offensive.

 How do I stop my neighbor from growing marijuana?

 While it depends on what state you live in, there are likely to be measures you can take to either stop or limit the impact of your neighbor's marijuana-growing operation.

 Several states, such Colorado, Oregon, Montana, and New York, allow a person to grow limited amounts of marijuana for personal use.
 Washington state allows recreational use of marijuana, while it is not legal to grow one's own there.